Mali

 Mali capital (2)

-11th Century: Establishment of a Mali settlement near the Niger River.1890: Bamako becomes a significant French administrative center.
+11th Century: Establishment of a Mali settlement near the Niger River.

-1960: Mali gains independence from France, solidifying Bamako’s role as the capital.
+1960: Mali gains independence from France, with Bamako as its capital.

-Today: Bamako is a vibrant city known for its music, art, and bustling markets, reflecting the country’s rich culture.
+Today: Bamako thrives as a city known for its music, art, and bustling markets, reflecting the vibrant culture of Mali.

 Founded